zimmerlab/fuzzifier/command_line_tool/README.md

     - Constraints of fuzzy concepts: Concrete fuzzy concepts will be derived for each feature or sample, with an additional default fuzzy concept defined on the whole raw value matrix.
 The derivation follows the fuzzy concept definition with option `constraint` in `define_concept_by`.
 The derived fuzzy concepts are delivered as an additional output in `.json` format.

     - Concrete fuzzy concepts: The fuzzy concepts are directly used for fuzzification.
 For each fuzzification, the script searches for the fuzzy concept that matches the current row or column name in the raw value matrix.
 Otherwise the default fuzzy concept is applied if the corresponding name is not found.
+It is also recorded whether an individual fuzzy concept is available or not.

 - `config`: Config file containing detailed parameter settings in `.json` format.